philmikejones/philmikejones.github.io/tutorials/2015-07-17-configure-ssh-server-encrypted-home-directory.rst

 .. code:: bash

-   ssh username.host.tld
+   ssh username@host

 Enter log in password when prompted, then:

 .. code:: bash

-   nano /etc/ssh/username/authorized_keys  # Paste the key here and save
+   nano /etc/ssh/<username>/authorized_keys  # Paste the key here and save

 Then logout: